-Here it is, folks - every single thing I've ever written :).
+Here it is, folks - all the books.
 Use the handy menu bar to zoom in on a particular series, or click on any of the covers to learn more.
 I've also put together a couple of suggested reading orders, if you are new to the world of A Modern Witch, or reading the books again.

 Can you live 28 years without discovering you’re a witch?